Jackson Pollock: Relationship with Lee Krasner

 Pollock and Lee Krasner met while they both exhibited at the McMillen Gallery in 1942.
 Krasner was unfamiliar yet intrigued with Pollock's work and went to his apartment, unannounced, to meet him following the gallery exhibition.
 In October 1945, Pollock and Krasner were married in a church with two witnesses present for the event.
-In November, they moved out of the city to the Springs area of East Hampton on the south shore of Long Island.
+The following month, they moved out of the city to the Springs area of East Hampton on the south shore of Long Island.
 With the help of a down-payment loan from Peggy Guggenheim, they bought a wood-frame house and barn at 830 Springs Fireplace Road.
 Pollock converted the barn into a studio.
-In that space, he perfected his "drip" technique of working with paint, with which he would become permanently identified.
+In that space, he perfected his "drip" technique of working with paint, with which Pollock would become permanently identified.
 When the couple found themselves free from work, they enjoyed spending their time together cooking and baking, working on the house and garden, and entertaining friends.